 Deep Expertise Across Functional Areas

-Phil obtained his PhD in Biochemistry from the University of Toronto, which was followed by postdoctoral research in mechanisms of multidrug resistance in breast cancer at the National Cancer Institute in Bethesda, Maryland.
+Dr. Vickers obtained his PhD in Biochemistry from the University of Toronto, which was followed by postdoctoral research in mechanisms of multidrug resistance in breast cancer at the National Cancer Institute in Bethesda, Maryland.

 Before joining Covance, Dr. Wasserman spent 15 years in the pharmaceutical industry, most recently at Hoffmann-La Roche as Site Head of Academic Alliances, Pharma Research and Early Development (pRED) for the Translational Clinical Research Center.
-Prior to his employment at Roche, he was the Deputy Director of the Oncology Biomarker group aat Novartis after starting his pharmaceutical career at Merck.
+Prior to his employment at Roche, he was the Deputy Director of the Oncology Biomarker group at Novartis after starting his pharmaceutical career at Merck.
 Dr. Wasserman earned his M.D. from Johns Hopkins University School of Medicine, and completed his Pediatric Residency and Pediatric Hematology-Oncology fellowship training at The Children’s Hospital of Philadelphia, University of Pennsylvania.
 After completing his training, he stayed on as an Assistant Professor for nine years.